 Tammie joined Watsi on March 28th, 2018.
-Three years ago, Tammie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tammie's most recent donation supported Enock, a hardworking father from Kenya, to undergo bone transport surgery.
+Five years ago, Tammie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tammie's most recent donation supported Rose, a 44-year-old wife and mother of two children from Haiti, to fund overseas prep and transportation for life-changing cardiac surgery.